MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *lpcszDocName*
+*lpcszDocName*<br/>
- A text string that contains a document identifier.
+[in] A text string that contains a document identifier.
 Typically, it is the full path of a document file.

- [in] *pObj*
+*pObj*<br/>
- A pointer to a user-defined object.
+[in] A pointer to a user-defined object.
 For example, a developer can create an application-specific data structure describing the document and telling how the document should be initialized at startup.

 ### Return Value
  A pointer to `CMDIChildWndEx`.